yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit.md

 YugabyteDB Anywhere retains the root certificate and the root private key for all interactions with the cluster.

-### Create custom organization name in self-signed certificates
+### Customize the organization name in self-signed certificates

 YugabyteDB Anywhere automatically creates self-signed certificates when you run some workflows, such as create universe.
 The organization name in certificates is set to `example.com` by default.